Whats the Right Blend of Sex, Commitment and Passion…

 Finding the right blend of intimacy, love and commitment in a relationship seems to be the old needle in the haystack trick- very few people find it.

-While the symbol of two people in love, riding off into the proverbial peach sunset, ‘a carefree love life with no difficulties, resentments or pains’, has been fattened like the udder of a cow, that breaks its back because it was born only for milking.
-The Sad fact is that at least one blockbuster a year makes millions off the ‘happily ever after fantasy’ alongside the numerous whiny musicians humping the same cash cow, with the result of romantic love being collectively the most beloved and disappointing fairytale of all time.
+While the symbol of two people in love, riding off into the peachy sunset, has been fattened like the udder of a cow to small for milking.
+The Sad fact is that at least one blockbuster a year makes millions off the ‘happily ever after fantasy’ alongside the numerous whiny musicians humping the same cash mule, with the result of romantic love being collectively deemed the most beloved and disappointing fairytale of all time.

 Picking The Wrong Relationship…